damonyoungcc/english-interview/README-F.md

 it's very powerful and useful for building reusable components and functions.

 ### utility
-Partial<T>: make all properties optional
+Partial<T> makes all properties optional,
-Pick<T,K>: keep only some properties
-Omit<T,K>: remove some properties
+Pick<T, K> keeps only the properties you choose and ignores the rest, Omit<T, K> removes the properties you don’t need and keeps everything else.

 ### Which version of VueJS are you using?
 In the beginning of my carrer, I used vue2 to build the ZBJ network official website.
 At that time we migrated the stack from jQuery to Vue2, and use framework Nuxt.js to improve the initial page load performance and SEO.